FAQ - Technology

 - The voice conference of any given meeting requiring your (the leader's) presence.

 MeetingSphere is served from Amazon Web Services (AWS), one of the most comprehensive, highly available and secure data services available today.

-- Customers from the Americas are served from Amazon Virginia (east coast)
+- Customers from the Americas are served from AWS Virginia (east coast)

-- European, African and Asian customers are served from Amazon's European data center in Ireland (EU).
+- European, African and Asian customers are served from AWS Dublin, Frankfurt, London or Singapore

 Data is stored locally meaning that customer data at rest never leaves the AWS region the customer is served from.